Tsueipi45/Teto-pet-COPY/README.md

 Feel free to use it or give me any advices

-~This bot is used in my own Discord server, feel free to join in and try it out~
+This bot is used in my own Discord server, feel free to join in and try it out

-The bot is currently down because I can't afford a Heroku project

 ## Here are functions list: